christianacca/web-api-starter/docs/deploy-app.md

 At a high level deployment consists of:

-1. Setting up the AKS cluster to support pod-identity (see section ["Deploying infra for the FIRST TIME"](#deploying-infra-for-the-first-time))
-2. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
+1. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
-3. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))
+2. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))
-4. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))
+3. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))

 This repo contains various powershell scripts (see [tools directory](../tools)) that can be run from the command-line to automate the deployment tasks above and [github workflows](../.github/workflows) that automate CI/CD pipelines for the same deployments.